asmasonomics/asmasonomics.github.io/courses/2026-10-23_Genomics3_Workshop2_LinuxIV_practice.markdown

 <p align="justify">
 Work in your own terminal and keep a lab book record as you go.<br/><br/>
 You will be using skills from the earlier workshop material: navigating directories, <code>pwd</code>, symbolic links, wildcards, <code>grep</code>, redirection into files with <code>></code> and pipes <code>|</code>.<br/><br/>
-You'll also meet one new command, <code>zcat</code>, and learn how to do basic maths at the command line.
+You'll also meet one new command, <code>zcat</code>, and learn how to do basic maths at the command line.<br/><br/>
+Use the following link to <a target="_blank" rel="noopener noreferrer" href="https://djeffares.github.io/BIO87H/workshop2.html">reopen the Workshop 2 material in a new tab</a>, if you want to refer back.
 </p>

 ### Setup